 Faulty Tyre or Rim

 A tire that’s faulty goes out of shape and creates a horrible imbalance.
-Tyre flat-spots are also common in a car that’s laying up.
+Tire flat-spots are also common in a car that’s laying up.
 It causes, the tires to develop flat areas.
 Driving on flat-spot tires is like driving a car with square wheels.

-Flat spotted tires may come good after a few miles driving, but if they don’t come back into shape when warm, a new set of boots are needed.
+Flat spotted tires may come good after a few miles of driving, but if they don’t come back into shape when warm, a new set of boots are needed.

 A buckled or damaged rim is also a common cause of steering shake, check your wheels for wheel rim damage.

 Symptoms of a worn wheel-bearing include vibration and shaking together with a roughness and a humming noise relative to speed.
 You may also notice the sound changes when turning a bend or corner.

 The wheel bearing is attached to the axle and it allows your wheel to spin freely.
 The bearings simply wear out as a car ages and wheels turn enough times.
 It’s usually the front bearings that wear first as they’re doing the heavy lifting.